 - Expand voting rights: Seattle should follow cities like San Francisco and Chicago by expanding voting rights to all permanent residents.

-- Legal Support: Ensure all Seattle residents have the right to legal counsel in criminal, civil and immigration cases, regardless of citizenship status.
+- Legal support: Ensure all Seattle residents have the right to legal counsel in criminal, civil and immigration cases, regardless of citizenship status.

 - Establish a deportation hotline: Establish a 24 hour hotline where people can report ICE activity, or if someone they know has been detained by ICE.
-Dispatchers will verify raids or dispel rumors, provide legal observation and accompaniment to family members left behind.
+Dispatchers will verify raids and dispel rumors, provide legal observation and accompaniment to family members left behind.
 They can work with family to gather information to support legal defense due process services and coordinate with assigned attorneys for individuals in bond and removal proceedings.